Web Content Display

 Supplies and Technical Assistance

-The WSS Chemistry Laboratory provides the following sample collection and preservation materials: sample bottles, chemical preservatives, EPA Method 1631 Hg sampling kits, security seals, total residual chlorine test strips, pH test strips and DOC blank water.
+The WSS Chemistry Laboratory provides the following sample collection and preservation materials: Sample Bottles, Chemical Preservatives, EPA Method 1631 Hg sampling kits, Security Seals (for chain of custody), Total Residual Chlorine test strips, pH test strips, and DOC Blank Water.

 These supply items can be ordered by completing a DWR Laboratory Supplies Request Form and emailing it to the appropriate distribution list below.